chaitanya-goud/applied-ai/README.md

 - ✅ **Fast recommendations** - pre-computed embeddings + efficient cosine similarity

 This transforms reviewer recommendation from **keyword matching** to **intelligent semantic understanding**.
 ---

----

 ## 📧 Contact

-For questions or issues, please open an issue on GitHub or contact [your-email@example.com]
+For questions or issues contact [se22uari047@mahindrauniversity.edu.in]